HermesAteneo/Protected-Public-Source-License-PPSL/README.md

 License for any type of computer coding where the source is public but rights protected

+Due to the precariousness of the currently existing licenses for code and software, which do not give a valid alternative to blockchain + web3 based businesses where the publication of the code becomes necessary so that any user can validate the reliability of the project, we created a new type of license for public code with copyright.

 # Specifications

 - Source is open and public to check business reliability